nuprl/cs2500-server/README.md

 the gradebook automatically.
 They are copied and distributed with permission.
 These scripts require server users have certain fields, which are included in `config.rktd.default`.

+The location of the student server needs to be configured in `bin/utils/sh-init` to use Eli's scripts.

 ###Due dates
 The server can automatically manage due dates and send assignments to